stealjs/steal/docs/pages/project-exporting.md

 your thing, you can use [steal-tools.export steal-tool's export] method programatically.
 Create a _Gruntfile.js_ that looks like the following:

+> Create a _Gruntfile.js_ that looks like the following code block.
 ```
 module.exports = function (grunt) {